 HQ Company then boarded trucks and drove to Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
-As they sat, Ancel and the other Prisoners of War noticed a line of Japanese soldiers forming across from them.
+As they sat, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

-As they sat there watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up to the Japanese soldiers in a car.
+As they sat there watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up to the soldiers in a car.
 He got out and spoke to the sergeant in charge of the detail.
 The officer got back in the car and drove off.
-The Japanese sergeant ordered the soldiers to lower their guns.
+While he was driving away, the sergeant ordered the soldiers to lower their guns.

-Later in the day, Ancel was moved to a schoolyard in Mariveles.
-In the schoolyard, they found themselves between Japanese artillery and guns firing from Corregidor and Ft.
+Later in the day, the men were moved to a schoolyard in Mariveles.
+In the schoolyard, they found themselves between Japanese artillery and the guns firing from Corregidor and Ft.
 Drum.
 Shells began landing among the POWs who had no place to hide.
 Some of the POWs were killed from incoming shells.

-The POWs were ordered to move by the Japanese.
-Ancel and the other men had no idea that they had started what became known as the death march.
-During the march he received no water and little food.
-At San Fernando, he was put into a steel boxcar and taken to Capas.
-From Capas, Ancel walked the last few miles to Camp O'Donnell.
+The POWs were ordered to move and had no idea that they had started what became known as the death march.
+During the march they received no water and little food.
+At San Fernando, he was put into a wooden boxcar known as a "Forty or Eight," since each car could hold forty men or eight horses.
+The POWs were packed in so tightly that those who died remained standing until the living left the cars at Capas and walked the last few miles to Camp O'Donnell.

 Ancel was next

-arriving in the camp, he was sent to "Zero Ward"
+camp, he was sent to "Zero Ward," or the camp

 The POWs on the this detail built